alexMamaevs/sf_practice/6/README.md

 ### What is it?

-A Vagrant configuration that starts up a PostgreSQL database in a virtual machine for local application development.
+A Vagrant configuration that starts up a Python 3 project in a virtual machine for local application development.

 ### Installation

 First install [Vagrant] and [Virtual Box].

-Then, run the following to create a new PostgreSQL app dev virtual machine:
+Then, run the following to create a new Python 3 app dev virtual machine:

 ### Usage